Nerian/akephalos2/README.md

 ### Configuring the max memory that Java Virtual Machine can use

-The max memory that the JVM is going to use can be set using a environment variable in your spec_helper or .bashrc file.
+The max memory that the JVM is going to use can be set using an environment variable in your spec_helper or .bashrc file.

 ```` ruby
 ENV['akephalos_jvm_max_memory']